Trauma Therapy for Lasting Healing and Emotional Safety

 You struggle to relax and feel tense in your body.

-You avoid certain situations or people that remind you of trauma
+You may avoid certain situations or people that remind you of trauma

 You feel stuck in self-doubt, guilt, or shame.